zlatinb/tiny-classifier/README.md

 # Tiny Classifier - a configurable neural net classifier

 This project aims to create a small neural network capable of categorizing input.
-It is written in pure Python and runs on CPU.
-Currently only the forward pass is implemented.
-This tool may eventually be used to label large datasets after training on smaller labeled ones.
+It uses in pure Python and runs on CPUs.

+I started it as a learning project to help me in my studies of ML math, but I realized the final output could be useful for specialized inference on a budget.
+To this end, I am very mindful of performance - if you look at the code you will see heavy emphasis on benchmarking.

 ### Installation